Abdur-Rahim-sheikh/Light-oj-code-hint/binary-search(bisection)/1056 - Olympics/README.md

 ## Key Idea
+#### First draw the geometric model of the stadium tag length by l widh by w, both diagonal by 2r, sliced circle by arcDist
-let length a*k, width b*k, assume k through bisection.<br>
+let length l= a*k, width w = b*k, assume k through bisection.<br>
 i) From sides of rectangle we can calculate it's diagonal which is diameter (diameter = 2 * radious).<br>
   note : diagonal of rectangle is same if we slice the rectangle into two equal triangle then hypotenuse of any triangle is equal to    diagonal<br>
-ii) from the triangle radious-width-radious we can calculate arc distance. now perimeter = 2 * (arcDistance + length).
+ii) From the triangle rwr (radious-width-radious) we can calculate arc distance. now perimeter = 2 * (arcDistance + length).

 ** If perimeter is less then 400 greater the value or k else viceversa. and goto <b>(i)</b>.